What is aliskiren?

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 What other drugs will affect aliskiren?

-This list is not complete.
-Other drugs may interact with aliskiren, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect aliskiren.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.